backprop-ai/backprop/README.md

 - Semantic search in 50+ languages (for ecommerce, documentation, etc.)
 - Conversational question answering in English (for FAQ chatbots, text analysis, etc.)
-- Zero-shot classification in 100+ languages (for email sorting, intent detection, etc.)
+- Zero-shot text classification in 100+ languages (for email sorting, intent detection, etc.)
 - Summarisation in English (TLDRs for long documents)
 - Emotion detection in English (for customer satisfaction, text analysis, etc.)
+- Zero-shot image classification (for object recognition, OCR, etc.)

 Run everything locally or take your code to production using our optimised inference [API](https://kiri.ai), where you only pay for usage.